waheeb71/vscode-cyber-icon-theme/CONTRIBUTING.md

 The same technique can be applied to folder icons using the `clone` attribute in the configuration.

 You might have noticed that we are using aliases for the colors.
-These aliases correspond to the Material Design color palette.
+These aliases correspond to the Cyber Design color palette.

-You can find a list of all available color aliases in the [materialPalette.ts](https://github.com/waheeb71/vscode-cyber-icon-theme/blob/main/src/core/generator/clones/utils/color/materialPalette.ts) file.
+You can find a list of all available color aliases in the [CyberPalette.ts](https://github.com/waheeb71/vscode-cyber-icon-theme/blob/main/src/core/generator/clones/utils/color/CyberPalette.ts) file.

 #### Preventing recoloring in cloned icons